-Students who earn the Certificate in Event Planning will know and be able to demonstrate the basic principles of organizing a successful event.
+Students who earn the undergraduate Certificate in Event Planning will know and be able to demonstrate the basic principles of organizing a successful event.
 They will gain a robust understanding of the diverse field of event planning and careers in the event planning industry.

 In addition to these core competencies, students gain proficiency in: